sassoftware/medical-resource-optimization/README.md

 (2) takes in input_demand_forecast and sets it as forecasted demand.

 - **cc_optimize** : is the optimization code.
 This macro reads the pre-processed input files from the cc_data_prep macro and forecasted demand file from the cc_forecast-demand macro.
 It then generates the optimization model, solves the model, and creates various output tables like reopening plan, resource usage etc.
-The .tex file used to generate the optimization model can be accessed from mro_documentation\mro_formulation.tex.

 - **cc_execute** : is a macro which executes the *cc_data_prep*, *cc_forecast_demand*, and *cc_optimize* macros in sequence.